tychonievich/graphics/md/mp/raytracer.md

 	:::

 `dof` *focus* *lens*
-:	- apply depth-of-field using a lens of radius *lens* and a focual depth of *focus*
+:	- apply depth-of-field using a lens of radius *lens* and a focal depth of *focus*
 	- this is done by randomly perturbing each primary ray's origin and direction
 	- new origin should be a random location on a disk with radius *lens* and center `eye` which is perpendicular to the forward vector $\vec f$
 	- new direction should be picked such that $\mathbf{o}_\text{old} + t \vec d_\text{old} = \mathbf{o}_\text{new} + t \vec d_\text{new}$ where $t$ is the focal depth